INDIANAPOLIS MOTOR SPEEDWAY (2.5-MILE OVAL)

-CHEVY STAGE: Byron will appear at the Team Chevy Stage in the infield of Indianapolis Motor Speedway on Sunday, Sept.
-9, at 10:45 a.m. local time for a question-and-answer session.
+CHEVY STAGE: Byron will make an appearance at the Team Chevy stage in the Indianapolis Motor Speedway infield on Sunday, Sept.
+8, at 10 a.m.
+ET for a question-and-answer session.

-GOING HOME: No. 24 team front-end mechanic Ty Sipes hails from Bloomfield, Indiana, which is located approximately one hour and 45 minutes southwest of Indianapolis Motor Speedway.
+HOME SWEET HOME: No. 24 team front-end mechanic Ty Sipes hails from Bloomfield, Indiana, which is located approximately one hour and 45 minutes southwest of Indianapolis Motor Speedway.
 Growing up, Sipes gained experience at local racetracks working on USAC Series cars.
-He earned his mechanical engineering degree from Purdue University in 2012, and even worked as a mechanic with Kahne’s World of Outlaws sprint car team before joining Hendrick Motorsports during the latter part of the 2014 season.
+He earned his mechanical engineering degree from Purdue University in 2012 and even worked as a mechanic with Kasey Kahne’s World of Outlaws sprint car team before joining Hendrick Motorsports during the latter part of the 2014 season.